rosesonfire/react-try-out/README.md

 - To migrate up run `npm run migrate`.
 This will migrate up all the migrations into the database.
 - To migrate down run `npm run migrate down <name>`.
 This will migrate down the migration with the given name from the database.
 - To list migrations run `npm run list-migrations`.
 This will list all the migrations with their statuses.
-- To prun migrations run `npm run prune-migration`.
-This will remove all the deleted migration from the database.
+- To prun migrations run `npm run prune-migrations`.
+This will remove all the deleted migrations from the database.
 ## Files
 1. [.babelrc](.babelrc) - the babel configuration file, for configuring es6 traspilation configuration.
 1. [package.json](package.json) - npm package configuration.
 Contains list of dependencies and scripts.
 A [README](package.json.README.md) is available for it.